 Pierre Victoire – 5 Dean St, Soho, London W1D 3RQ

 To enjoy a more authentic French bistro, hunt out Pierre Victoire.
 As soon as you enter the space you will be swallowed into the atmosphere.
-It is warm and friendly, with a piano player tickling the ivories and dripping wax candles while you enjoy dinner.
+It’s warm and friendly, with dripping wax candles and a piano player tickling the ivories while you enjoy dinner.

 The food is nothing short of delicious.
 Everything is cooked wonderfully and the rich French flavours will take you straight across the Channel.
 This isn’t the cheapest place but for the quality, I think they produce excellent value for money.
 You could also locate the sister restaurant, called Prix Fixe.
 They also have fantastic French food but I feel the atmosphere isn’t as nice.